Tapping the Settings button at the top right in the opening view of Special Numbers displays its Settings, as shown below.

 Turn OFF to automatically padlock each activity when it starts and to disable the Reset button in the opening view.

-The gate is enabled by default, so that whenever you tap the Settings, Online Documentation or Manage Profiles in the main view, you are required to enter the answer to a calculation to continue, for example:
+Whenever you tap the Settings, Online Documentation or Manage Profiles buttons in the main view, you are required to enter the answer to a calculation to continue, for example:

 9 - 3 + 4 =

+In this case, the answer would be 10.
 Note: The gate cannot prevent the child from leaving the app by pressing the device's home button and then opening another app.
-To lock the user temporarily into any app, we recommend making use of Apple's built-in Guided Access facility.
+To lock the user temporarily into any app on iOS, we recommend making use of Apple's built-in Guided Access facility.